samuelpf/AI-Yavalath/README.md

 The main logic of the game is in the file GameScene.swift.

-To run the project XCode 8 or greatest is needed.
+To run the project XCode 8 or greater is needed.